spacetelescope/jwst/changes/README.rst

 Writing news fragments for the change log
 #########################################

-This ``changes/`` directory contains "news fragments": small reStructuredText (`.rst`) files describing a change in a few sentences.
+This ``changes/`` directory contains "news fragments": small reStructuredText (``.rst``) files describing a change in a few sentences.
 When making a release, run ``towncrier build --version <VERSION>`` to consume existing fragments in ``changes/`` and insert them as a full change log entry at the top of ``CHANGES.rst`` for the released version.

 News fragment filenames consist of the pull request number and the change log category (see below).
 A single change can have more than one news fragment, if it spans multiple categories.
-For example, PR 10042 has two change notes, for the `tso_photometry` and `breaking` categories:
+For example, `pull request #10042 <https://github.com/spacetelescope/jwst/pull/10042>`_ has two change notes: ``tso_photometry`` and ``breaking``:

 .. code-block::